 And the body is the clone file as form data:

-As with the other new Admin API calls, make sure to check both the response code and the X-FMS-Error response header to verify that all actions worked.
-The response body, in this case, will be similar to the log file that is generated when you run the DMT yourself so that too will contain useful information.
+As with other new Admin API calls, check both the response code and the X-FMS-Error response header to verify all actions worked.
+The response body, in this case, will be similar to the log file generated when you run the DMT yourself.
+That too will contain useful information.

-We look forward to exploring these new API functions and seeing how they can help us reduce the effort involved in deploying updated solutions.
+We look forward to exploring these new API functions and how they reduce effort in deploying updated solutions.

-We certainly hope that this functionality gets included in the on-premise version of FileMaker Server soon.
+We certainly hope this functionality gets included in the on-premise version of FileMaker Server soon.